cvghivebrain/Sonic1sq/README.md

 * Monitors can be broken from below if they are already on the ground.
 * Each title card has its own PLC, so only letters that are used need to be loaded.
 Title cards are automatically centered by the `autocard` macro.
 Title card mappings are also automated, and can use sprite mappings more efficiently by joining two letters together as a single sprite.
 * GHZ/SLZ loops use an object instead of being hard-coded.
 The object reads Sonic's position within the loop and updates the level layout accordingly.
+* Pushable blocks can be moved by standing on top of them and pushing against a wall.
+The player can use this to retrieve a block that's stuck next to a wall.
 * Debug mode has been rewritten with more features, including info overlays for Sonic and the nearest object (similar to those in the [Sonic Physics Guide](http://info.sonicretro.org/Sonic_Physics_Guide)).
 The controls are as follows:
   * B - Toggle between Sonic and object.
   * C (as object) - Place an object.